EGI-Federation/documentation/content/en/providers/datahub/oneprovider/_index.md

 ## Installation and attach empty storage to the EGI DataHub

-The installation of a new OneProvider is performed using the `onedatify` installation script which will setup the components using Docker and Docker-compose.
+The installation of a new Oneprovider is performed using the `onedatify` installation script which will setup the components using Docker and Docker-compose.